gersongerardcruz/customer_segmentation/README.md

     │   ├── processed      <- The final data sets for customer segmentation.
     │   └── raw            <- The original, immutable datasets.
     │
-    ├── notebooks          <- Jupyter notebooks containing the explorations performed in this project ├── requirements.txt   <- The requirements file for reproducing the project ├── src                <- Source code used in this project.
+    ├── images             <- The images used in the README documentation ├── notebooks          <- Jupyter notebooks containing the explorations performed in this project ├── requirements.txt   <- The requirements file for reproducing the project ├── src                <- Source code used in this project.